NASA-PDS/registry/docs/source/user/dashboards.rst

 #.
 Click on the menu on the upper-left

 #.
-In `OpnSearch Dashboards` section, select `Dashboard`
+In `OpenSearch Dashboards` section, select `Dashboard`

 #.
 You are getting a list of default dashbaords provided to you (see table below)

 #.
-Optionally: You can update the dashbaord and see the underlying OpenSearch requests by clicking the wheel on the top right of each dashboard
+Optionally: You can update the dashboard and see the underlying OpenSearch requests by clicking the wheel on the top right of each dashboard

 #.
-Optionally: You can request for new dashboard or any update by creating a ticket in this repository https://github.com/NASA-PDS/archive-analytics/issues
+Optionally: You can request a new dashboard or any update by creating a ticket in this repository https://github.com/NASA-PDS/archive-analytics/issues

 .. list-table:: List of dashboard available by default
    :widths: 25 50